Veto vs Alter

 Alter answers: "Does this agent have valid credentials to access this API?"
 It manages OAuth tokens, issues ephemeral scope-narrowed credentials, and handles token rotation.
 Think of it as a credential vault with policy.

-An agent with valid OAuth credentials (Alter's domain) can still approve a $500K transaction it shouldn't (Veto's domain).
-These are different security layers.
+An agent with valid OAuth credentials (Alter's domain) can still approve a $500K transaction it should not (Veto's domain).
+These are different security controls.

 Feature comparison